 Hibah RajaBanking and International Finance

-Hibah is a second year BSc Banking and International Finance student.
+Hibah is a third year BSc Banking and International Finance student.
 She was impressed by the vibe and energy she felt at the Open Day.

 What made you apply to City?

 I really liked the vibe and energy I felt when I attended the Open Day at City, which was something I didn’t perceive at other universities.
 I felt a balance between the social and learning aspect and this was one of the key reasons that made me want to apply.

 What were the most important resources for you in helping you to make a decision?

 For me personally, the website, Applicant Days and talking to students really helped.
 The website allowed me to look at the individual modules in my course to get a real insight into what I would have been studying.
 Luckily, I already knew many City students thus I was able to ask any questions I had.